 It’s a timeless classic… everyone loves Duplo.
 I would recommend a big box of classic blocks over a fancy school bus or the like.
 My boys have my daughter’s hand-me-down Duplo airplane and they fight over the crate of bananas and the propellers, apparently they’re the best bits.
 However, they also have a LEGO DUPLO My First Deluxe Box of Fun and even at age one, they love just carrying the blocks around and smashing down towers built by their big sister.
 There’s plenty of blocks to go around, no arguments.

-It’s a classic and still going strong… long live the Fisher Price Rampway.
+It’s a classic and still going strong… long live the Fisher Price ramp.
 Who doesn’t love to run cars down ramps?
 And don’t even go there if you’re going to tell me this is a boy’s toy.
 My brother is five years younger than me (to confirm: I am a girl) and I remember playing together with something very similar.
-It’ll last for years and it has two ramps – you know what that means?
-RACE!

 I have seen kids play together with something similar in an indoor play park.
 They love giggling over the sounds together – it is definitely more fun with two!
 The trouble I would have is my six year old would love it too and I’m not sure there’s space for three!
 One Amazon reviewer says her two young children love the Learn & Groove Mat “because sharing is out of the question for them.”
 You see?
 The struggle is real and you are not alone.